pikatchu/closedsource/book/0300-infinite_loop.md

 Jasmina didn’t wait.
 She screamed at the top of her lungs, “NOW!”

-All across the gymnasium, the companions sprang into action.
+All across the gymnasium, the Companions sprang into action.
 They rushed the inquisitors, overwhelming them with sheer numbers.
 Some tackled them to the ground, others struck with fists, elbows, or makeshift weapons.

 Jasmina called out again, “The drones!
 Destroy the drones before they reboot!”